guardian/our-engineering-culture/README.md

 >This behaviour is consistently encouraged across all levels of engineering.

+We believe that embracing technical innovation and excellence can help us make a difference

+> By trying to deeply understand technologies and stay informed of technical innovation we are able to engineer or adopt new tools and solutions that allow us to achieve the Guardian's objectives

 We care.

 >We are not driven to simply deliver the implementation of a specification, but delight in working collaboratively to achieve an objective.
 In return, we are enthused to do whatever we can to deliver value to the Guardian.